Email Marketing for Coffee Shops (1)

 Use weather, local events, or school calendars to make your offer resonate with the recipient.

-How Often Should You Send Coffee Shop Emails?
+How Often Should You Send Emails to the Coffee Shop?

-There’s no strict rule, but consistency without excess is key.
+There’s no strict rule, but consistency without excess is the secret to long-term success.

 Too occasional, and customers forget you.
 Too frequent, and they’ll tune out.